suntoes/ez-snek-game/README.md

 ### What I've learned from this is...
 There are hella lot of real deal hefty documentation out there that I've got to read.

-ps.
-I believe this will suffice for the basics of front-end, t'was fun.
-But i've gotta give back-end a shot now, till next time.